Skip to main content

 5. Complete the Sales Order.

 Why this approach: You first need to return the stock to inventory (which the original incorrect credit note didn't do), then resell it correctly.
+Note that if the shipment related to the original transaction hasn’t been completed, the stock might already be counted as returned in Unleashed even without marking the Return checkbox.

 Purchase Order corrections